17 Jun Community Chat Now Available Online- Safeguarding Our Water: PFAS Q&A

 Summary:

 This initial PFAS Community Chat focused on PFAS funding, specifically, how public water systems are going to afford PFAS removal technology and how it will affect ratepayers.
-OWASA’s Deputy Executive Director, Stephen Winters, provided essential background by highlighting how OWASA is a medium-sized, stand-alone entity, meaning OWASA does not receive taxes and is solely funded by ratepayer fees.
-The only way OWASA can fund PFAS removal technology and continue to meet EPA standards is by raising rates.
+OWASA’s Deputy Executive Director, Stephen Winters, provided essential background by highlighting how OWASA is a medium-sized, stand-alone entity, meaning OWASA does not receive funding from taxes and is solely funded by ratepayers.
+Without funding support from state or federal agencies, the only way OWASA can fund PFAS removal technology and continue to meet EPA standards is by raising rates.

 Shadi Eskaf, director of the N.C.
 Division of Water Infrastructure, discussed the options for federal and state funding for public water utilities to address PFAS pollution.
 The N.C.
 Department of Environmental Quality (NCDEQ) provides federal and state funding to public water systems through low-interest loans and grants to study PFAS treatment technologies and improve infrastructure to remove PFAS from drinking water.
 Much of this funding comes from the Infrastructure Investment and Jobs Act, which includes funding to remove lead service lines and emerging contaminants, such as PFAS.